sup-heliotrope/sup/README.txt

   No worries, just re-run sup-import.
 (This is unresolved atm.)
 * There are a couple other Ferret issues with outstanding patches but they are pretty rare.
+* If you are using IMAP and see this error:
+    /usr/local/lib/ruby/1.8/yaml.rb:133:in `transfer': allocator undefined for Bignum (TypeError) then you need to upgrade to Ruby 1.8.5.
+YAML in earlier versions can't parse BigNums, but IMAP requires that functionality.

 == LICENSE: